shsagir/play-area-sync/docs/domains.md

 2. `your-other-domain.com` resovles in `htdocs/your-other-domain/public`
 3. …

-**Please don't do this!** It's the way VPS hosting works, but's it's really not a good design pattern.
+**Please don't do this!** It's the way VPS hosting works, but it's really not a good design pattern.
 Your App is NOT a server, there are good reasons to only host one project, website or application in one App.
 Please see our [App help article](/app#toc-one-website-per-app) to learn more.

 ### Forwarding other domains to your App